mridha-archisman/Bash/readme.md

     # This syntax will be considered wrong and not redirect the second category of logs !
     ls . documents >output.txt
 ```

+For output redirection, if the file pre-exists, then the contents of the file are overriden.
+If we want to append to the contents to the file, we use the '>>' operatpor instead of '>'.

+## AWK Commands

+## SED Commands

+## GREP Commands

+## Scheduling jobs

+## tree views